makeyourownmaker/ParametricWeatherModel/README.md

 * Perform sanity checks:
   * Starting with [Luke Madaus examples](http://lukemweather.blogspot.com/2011/08/digging-into-simple-weather-model.html)
-    * Check if downwelling radiation is too low in the later hours
   * Sensible heat flux increases during morning reaching a maximum in the afternoon before decreasing to zero after sunset on cloudless summer days
   * Surface energy budget should balance - Equation 2.102  Page 55